How to update your content in 10 steps (and make it better)

 Keyword cannibalization, or content cannibalism, is a problem.
 Having too many similar pages on your site can make it confusing for users, and it can hurt your SEO too.
 Faced with similar content, Google doesn’t know which page to rank.
 And users don’t know which one they should click on, either.
 So you should avoid creating very similar content if you can.
 The easiest way to do this is by checking if you have any pages about the same topic.
 A little bit of similarity between pages isn’t an issue.
 But when the majority of the content on your page is very similar to another page on your site (or elsewhere), that is an issue.

 There are various options to deal with similar content on your site, and some of them fit in very nicely in the update process!
-For instance, you could merge two similar articles into a single article, combining all the best parts.
+For instance, you could merge two similar articles into one, combining all the best parts.
 Or you could differentiate them from each other by adding more unique content to one of the pages.
 Or another option is to write about the same topic in a different way.
-Find out what similar content you have before you start writing so you can avoid creating similarity issues, and maybe you can even solve some!
+Find out what similar content you have before you start writing to avoid creating similarity issues, and maybe you can even solve some!

 Rewriting your page